dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ## Key use cases

+Pipeline programming expressions often begin with a range returned from a function.
+There are constructs where transform functions need to take the range by reference.
+Such cases currently break the pipeline and introduce a temporary.
+This proposal improves the pipeline-programming experience.

+Generic programming is one of D's biggest success stories, and tends to work best when interfaces and expressions are orthogonal and with as few as possible edge-cases.
+Certain forms of meta find that `ref`-ness is a key edge-case which requires special case handling and may often lead to brittle generic code to be discovered by an unhappy niche user at some future time.

+Another high-impact case is OOP, where virtual function APIs inhibit the use of templates (ie, auto ref).

 By comparison, C++ has a very high prevalence of `const&` args and classes with virtual functions, and when interfacing with C++, those functions are mirrored to D. The issue addressed in this DIP becomes magnified significantly to this set of users.

-The D community has invested significant resources in improving interaction with C++; either co-existing or simplifying a migration, and thereby make D attractive to the C++ audience.
-The importance of this initiative is widely agreed; it has featured prominently in the bi-annual game-plans documents, and comprehensive interaction with even the C++ standard library has attracted funding from the D foundation.
-This DIP offers a lot for interaction with C++ APIs.
+This DIP reduces inconvenience when interacting with C++ API's.

 This issue is also likely to appear more frequently for vendors with tight ABI requirements.
 Users of closed-source libraries distributed as binary libs, or libraries distributes as DLLs are more likely to encounter these challenges interacting with those APIs as well.

-Another high-probability occurrence is OOP, where virtual function APIs inhibit the use of templates.

-## Anecdotes

-As a user with numerous counts of attempted C++ interactions and migrations in the workplace, and in my own projects, I can add some anecdotal observations.
-My attempts to introduce D to the workplace are interesting, because they involve building interest and selling D's merits to my colleagues in order to be successful.
-Expansion of D in my workplaces depends on this target audience assessing that D is a superior choice compared to the de-facto establishment of C++.
-There are some major factors that will motivate this opinion, but mostly it is an aggregate of minor improvements, coupled with satisfaction that existing comforts and workflow will be left mostly unchanged.

-With respect to this issue, in all attempts, I have quickly demonstrated that the work-around presented above severely impact the quality of users experience with D when interacting with C++.
-A large bulk of any migration task tends to involve responding to ongoing compile errors by copy-pasting function arguments to lines above the call, and assigning them temporary names.
-The resulting code is unappealing, bloated, and the experience is unsatisfying.
-The take-away from this experience to a C++ programmer who is investigating D, is that the equivalent D code is objectively worse than the C++ code, and strongly undermines our ability to make a positive impression on that audience during the critical 'first-5-minutes'.
-In my experience, this issue is almost enough on its own to call for immediate dismissal.
-Often expressed with vibrantly colourful language.

 ## Copyright & License